CMC-lab/TranCIT/docs/api.rst

 API Reference
 ############

-Welcome to the comprehensive API reference for **Dynamic Causal Strength (DCS)**.
+Welcome to the comprehensive API reference for **TranCIT: Transient Causal Interaction**.
 This section provides detailed documentation for all classes, functions, and modules in the package.

-The DCS package is organized into several core components:
+The TranCIT package is organized into several core components:

 - **Core Classes**: Base analyzers, results, and configuration objects
 - **Causality Analysis**: DCS, Transfer Entropy, Granger Causality calculators